Cutting-edge technologies in the service of underwater archaeology

 Wreck detection

-When it comes to detecting wrecks, electromagnetic waves hardly penetrate the sea at all, so most technologies rely on the use of acoustic waves.
-This is the case, for example, withsidescan sonar, an acoustic antenna towed a few meters above the seabed.
-It is used to map the seabed and detect anomalies in the relief.
-When mapping depths greater than 300 or 400 meters, sidescan sonar is installed on an autonomous robot called an AUV (Autonomous Underwater Vehicle).
-Sidescan sonar is often combined with a magnetometer, which can detect magnetic anomalies, possibly caused by the metal masses of a wreck.
+Since electromagnetic waves barely penetrate the sea, most technologies for detecting shipwrecks rely on the use of acoustic waves.
+This is the case, for example, withsidescan sonar, an acoustic antenna towed a few meters above the seafloor.
+It allows for mapping the seafloor and detecting anomalies in the terrain.
+When mapping depths beyond 300 or 400 meters, the sidescan sonar is mounted on an autonomous underwater vehicle (AUV).
+The sidescan sonar is often paired with a magnetometer, which detects magnetic anomalies potentially caused by the metal components of a shipwreck.

 Sonar image of a shipwreck lying on a sandy seabed in Brittany.